yizhang-research/yizhang-research.github.io/_pages/about.md

 🎓 I am always looking for highly motivated students and collaborators.

-- PhD, MPhi, and Postdoc positions available in the areas of power electronics, WBG packaging, and AI-assisted modeling
+- PhD, MPhi, and Postdoc positions available in the areas of power electronics, WBG packaging, prognostics and health management (PHM), and AI-assisted modeling
-- Visiting students including BS and MS students are welcome to reach out
+- Visiting students including BS, MS, and PhD students are welcome to reach out

 Feel free to contact me if you are interested in joining my group or collaborating on related topics.